dloubach/research-plan-templates/README.md

-# Research Plan Templates #
+# Research Plan Templates & Presentation #

-This repository intends to supply the students, that are about the develop research, with "research plan templates".
+This repository intends to supply the students, that are about the develop research, with "research plan templates", including a [Beamer-based presentation template](https://github.com/dloubach/research-plan-templates/tree/master/beamer-slides).

 Students will find templates for undergraduate, master and doctorate.